Samsung's less expensive Galaxy S20 FE is 'very much a response' to the pandemic

 The 6.5-inch S20 FE has the same Snapdragon 865 processor as the rest of the lineup and includes IP68 water resistance.
 It sports three rear camera lenses, including a 30x Space Zoom like what's featured in the S20 and S20 Plus.
 It's available in six bright colors.
 One of the device's biggest differences from the rest of the lineup: The back is made of plastic instead of glass.

-Samsung, which unveiled the FE on Wednesday during its third virtual Unpacked event over the past two months, hopes to attract people who shy away from a $1,000 phone but still want flashier features of the company's Galaxy S lineup.
-And it's those people who want that Galaxy S brand instead of the cheaper but lower featured Galaxy A devices.
-During the novel coronavirus pandemic, that could turn out to be a lot of potential buyers.
+Samsung, which unveiled the FE on Wednesday during its third virtual Unpacked event over the past two months, hopes to attract people who shy away from a $1,000 phone but still want the flashier features of the company's Galaxy S lineup.
+And it's those people who want that Galaxy S brand instead of the cheaper, simpler Galaxy A devices.
+During the coronavirus pandemic, that could turn out to be a lot of potential buyers.

 The company had considered introducing a device that fell between the A Series -- which ranges from $110 to $650 in the US -- and the bottom end of the S Series, which starts at $999, Blackard said.
 It's done something similar in the past, like introducing the $650 Galaxy S10 Lite in January at CES 2020.